Up to 20% off patio Shop now

 When I was in the classroom I always started off my science units with the scientific method first.
-Our second unit was always the engineering design process.
-I was fortunate enough to become STEM certified through Fitchburg State College while teaching.
+The second unit was teaching the engineering design process.
+I was fortunate enough to become STEM-certified through Fitchburg State College while teaching.
 This opportunity enabled me to use CAD software and really immerse myself in the EDP.
 I have had a soft spot in my heart for it ever since and wanted to share some of my favorite resources for teaching the engineering design process.

-Hands on learning is something I firmly believe in.
+Hands-on learning is something I firmly believe in.
 How many times have we as teachers been stuck in PD being talked to for hours on end and just tuned out?
-Whenever possible I gave my students the opportunity to experience what we were learning through hands on activities.
+Whenever possible I allowed my students to experience what we were learning through hands-on activities.
 The EDP is a unit that really lends itself to this!
 Once your students have learned the basics allow them to come up with a problem and create a design to solve it.

 Cover Photo: Text says "Engineer Design Process Unit"